Observation of localization reversal and harmonic generation in nonlinear non-Hermitian skin effect

-where $\gamma_0$ arises from the intrinsic loss, including the conductor loss, dielectric loss, and lumped resistor loss.
-Next, we measure the transmission spectra $|S_{21}|$ and $|S_{12}|$ under different input powers to validate the modeling and retrieve the model parameters~\cite{SM}.
-The measured spectra at input power $P=-25$ dBm are shown in Fig.~\ref{fig2}(d), which are not identical when the excitation and source positions are exchanged, indicating the presence of nonreciprocity.
-Figure~\ref{fig2}(e) plots the retrieved magnitude and phase of $\tilde \kappa_2$ against the input power, which fit well with the nonlinear coupling model (i.e., Eq.~\eqref{eq02}).
-Note that the phase of $\tilde \kappa_2$ is carefully engineered to ensure the reversal of the NHSE (see Fig.~\ref{fig1}(b)).
+} where $f_0$ is the resonance frequency of the individual resonators, $\kappa_1$ and $\tilde{\kappa}_2$ are the reciprocal and nonreciprocal couplings. $\gamma_0$ arises from the intrinsic loss, including the conductor loss, dielectric loss, and lumped resistor loss, and $\gamma_1$ is the external decay rate.
+Next, we measure the transmission spectra $|S_{21}|$ and $|S_{12}|$ under different input powers to validate the modeling and retrieve the model parameters.
+The measured spectra at input power $P_\mathrm{in}=-25$ dBm are shown in Fig.~\ref{fig2}d, which are not identical when the excitation and source positions are exchanged, indicating the presence of nonreciprocity. {Using a Green's function method, we can establish the relationship between the transmission spectra and the tight-binding coefficients, allowing us to extract model parameters from experimental transmission data (see Supplementary Note 2).} Figure~\ref{fig2}e plots the retrieved magnitude and phase of $\tilde \kappa_2$ against the input power, which fit well with the nonlinear coupling model (i.e., Eq.~\eqref{eq02}).
+Note that the phase of $\tilde \kappa_2$ is carefully engineered to ensure the reversal of the NHSE (see Fig.~\ref{fig1}b).

-\emph{Reversal of the NHSE driven by nonlinearity.}---Next, we expand our system to a one-dimensional crystal consisting of 11 microwave resonators, as shown in Fig.~\ref{fig3}(a), with the coupling configuration between two neighboring resonators the same as the one in Fig.~\ref{fig2}(a).
-To excite the skin modes, a power splitter uniformly divides a source with tunable power into 11 distinct segments, which are then simultaneously introduced into the resonators through the lower SMA ports~\cite{SM}.
+\textit{Reversal of the NHSE driven by nonlinearity.} We expand our system to a one-dimensional crystal consisting of 11 microwave resonators, as shown in Fig.~\ref{fig3}a, with the coupling configuration between two neighboring resonators the same as the one in Fig.~\ref{fig2}a. {Note that we use fewer resonators ($N=11$) to facilitate the experimental implementation, and the localization reversal phenomenon persists under the size change of the system.} To excite the skin modes, a power splitter uniformly divides a source with tunable power into 11 distinct segments, which are then simultaneously introduced into the resonators through the lower SMA ports (see Methods for more experimental details).
 Such an excitation averages the initial energy of the system and mitigates the effect of input ports.
 We use two methods to obtain the field distribution in the sample, as described below.